Chuxclub/Chuxclub/README.md

 -->

 ## 🌱 I’m currently learning ...
-Computer Sciences at the University of Poitiers (3rd Year)
+Computer Sciences at the University of Toulouse 3 Paul Sabatier (4th year)

 ## 🔭 I’m currently working on ...